s-londono/disasterresponse/README.md

 - App:

-This is a web application that allows non-technical users to classify text messages with the model.
+This is a web application that allows non-technical users to classify text messages through the model.
 It also displays some charts giving an overview of the training data.
 The application was implemented using [Flask](https://palletsprojects.com/p/flask/) and [Plotly Python](https://plot.ly/python/).